learnk8s/learnk8s.io/src/bsk201903/helm.md

 Helm helps you manage the lifecycle of your releases.

-From creating to updating and deleting charts, Helm makes sure there's always an audit trail, and you can inspect the current and past states.
+From creating to updating and deleting charts, Helm makes sure there's always an audit trail, and you can inspect the current and past state.

 To summarise, Helm is: